Icon illustration of a graduation cap

 1. Post-comprehensive Ph.D. students can maintain registration by registering for credits in the usual way, or by registering for noncredit 601 or 611, depending upon whether they are devoting full-time or part-time to thesis preparation.
 Note that the least expensive way for a student to maintain full-time status while working on research and thesis preparation is to register for 601.
 This clearly is the procedure of choice for international students who need to maintain status as full-time students for visa purposes.

 2. Students may take 601 plus up to 3 additional credits of course work for audit by paying only the dissertation fee.
 Students wishing to take up to 3 additional credits of course work for credit, i.e., 590, 602, etc., with 601 may do so by paying the dissertation fee and an additional flat fee.
-Enrolling for either 3 credits for audit or credit will be the maximum a student may take with SUBJ 601 without special approval by the Graduate School.
+Enrolling for either 3 credits for audit or credit will be the maximum a student may take with SUBJ 601 without special approval by the J. Jeffrey and Ann Marie Fox Graduate School.
 NOTE: Registration for additional credits above this will incur an additional charge at the appropriate tuition per-credit rate (in state or out of state).

 3. Students wishing to take more than 3 additional credits of course work must register for 600 or 611 (i.e., not for 601, which is full-time thesis preparation).